 Read the full review here.

 Check out this 2 minute video of me on YouTube, promoting my public speaking possibilities – and ignore the cut where I fluffed my lines – doh!

 - I run Bognor Regis Write Club – which meets once a month, to share our latest work.

 Personally, I’ve been writing fiction and poetry since forever, sometimes just in my head, sometimes actually writing it down.
 I’ve had bits published, been shortlisted in a few competitions – once earned £50 for a poem!
 Does it count if it was for completing a limerick in a Smarties competition?

 Want to read one of my latest stories for free?
-It is on the Stories For The Train website, takes 6 minutes to read and might even make you laugh: Orchid Delirium
+It was on the Stories For The Train website, now sadly no more, takes 6 minutes to read and might even make you laugh: Orchid Delirium